harness/harness/doc/setup/github.md

 ## GitHub settings

-This section lists all environment variables options used to configure GitHub.
+This section lists all environment variables used to configure GitHub.

 * `GITHUB_HOST` server address to connect to.
 The default value is `https://github.com` if not specified.
 * `GITHUB_CLIENT` oauth client id for registered application